 - Science: Utilized in physics, biology, and chemistry to model complex systems and interpret experimental data.

 In each of these fields, dealing with extremely low probabilities like one in ten billion is a regular occurrence.
-For example, in particle physics, scientists often look for extremely rare events that could confirm or deny theoretical models.
+Because of that, for example, in particle physics, scientists often look for extremely rare events that could confirm or deny theoretical models.
 Similarly, in genetics, mutations with very low probabilities can have significant implications for evolution and disease.

 Trends and Latest Developments